Azure/microsoft-365-certification-quick-evaluation/README.md

 ```

-* Or you can call the rest api [Deployments - list at scope](https://learn.microsoft.com/en-us/rest/api/resources/deployments/list-at-scope)
+* Or you can call the rest api [Deployments - list at scope](https://learn.microsoft.com/en-us/rest/api/resources/deployments/list-at-scope) to get deployment ids.

 # End-to-End Sample Workflows